 Outside of Berlin

-The atrocities the Nazis committed were horrific and nowhere is this more evident than at the numerous concentration camps they ran in Germany and occupied territories.
+The atrocities the Nazis committed during World War II were horrific, and nowhere is this more evident than at the numerous concentration camps they ran in Germany and occupied territories.

 One of these camps is located on the outskirts of Berlin.
 The Sachsenhausen Concentration Camp is a humbling place to visit and one you should check out if you want to learn more about the awful crimes that occurred there.

-The camp was one of the first set up by the Nazis and it’s estimated that at least 30,000 people died at the camp.
+The camp was one of the first set up by the Nazis, and it’s estimated that at least 30,000 people died in the camp.
 The camps are horrible places but they are important places of remembrance and essential to visit so we can ensure nothing like this ever happens again.

-If you want to get out of Berlin and go on a day trip, there aren’t many better places to go than Potsdam!
+If you want to go on a day trip from Berlin, there aren’t many better places than Potsdam!